treviasxk/UNanite/README.md

 # Unity Nanite
-This is the beginning of an open-source project, Nanite for Unity, here Graphics.DrawMeshInstancedIndirect is used to instantiate all objects with MeshFilter and MeshRenderer.
+This is the beginning of an open source project, Nanite for Unity, here UnityMeshSimplifier is used to reduce triangle amounts of all objects that have MeshFilter and MeshRenderer component.
+UnityNanite is an automatic LOD system for Unity.

-The project is still under development, at the moment it is not recommended to use it in projects.

 ![Preview](/Images/preview1.png)